nautobot/nautobot/nautobot/docs/additional-features/computed-fields.md

 ## Computed Field Template Filters

-Computed field templates can also utilize built-in Jinja2 filters or custom one that have been registered via plugins.
+Computed field templates can also utilize built-in Jinja2 filters or custom ones that have been registered via plugins.
 These filters can be used by providing the name of the filter function.
 As an example:

 ```jinja2
 {{ obj.site.name | leet_speak }}